zommiommy/mem_dbg-rs/README.md

   might be too complex; this might change in the future (e.g., via a flag) should interesting use cases arise.

-- `BTreeMap`/`BTreeSet` are not currently supported as we still have to figure out a way to precisely measure their memory size and capacity.

 - Regarding `union`s, we only support completely the special case of the single field `union`, for which we implement both the derive macros `MemSize`/`MemDbg`.
   For the more complex cases of unions with multiple fields, we only provide the